 What is a Nerve Block?

-A nerve block is an anesthetic or anti-inflammatory injection targeted toward a certain nerve or group of nerves to treat pain.
+A nerve block is an anesthetic and/or anti-inflammatory injection targeted toward a certain nerve or group of nerves to treat pain.
 The purpose of the injection is to "turn off" a pain signal coming from a specific location in the body or to decrease inflammation in that area.

-Imaging guidance, such as fluoroscopy or computed tomography (CT or "CAT" scan), may be used to help the doctor place the needle in exactly the right location so that the patient can receive maximum benefit from the injection.
+Imaging guidance, such as fluoroscopy or computed tomography (CT or "CAT" scan), may be used to help the doctor place the needle in the most appropriate location so that the patient can receive maximum benefit from the injection.

 What are some common uses of the procedure?

 People who suffer from either acute or chronic pain might have a nerve block injection to achieve temporary pain relief.
 Often, such pain originates from the spine, but other areas commonly affected include the neck, buttocks, legs and arms.
 Delivering a nerve block injection allows a damaged nerve time to heal itself from a state of constant irritation.
 Additionally, nerve blocks can provide diagnostic information to the doctor.
 By performing a nerve block and then monitoring how the patient responds to the injection, the doctor can often use this information to help determine the cause or source of the pain as well as guide further treatment.

 How should I prepare for the procedure?